boutproject/hermes-3/docs/sphinx/closure.rst

 Input
 -----
 This top-level component calculates the heat exchange between species due to collisions (see :ref:`Braginskii Collisions`).
-As such, it must be run after `braginskii_collisions`.
 There are no configurations for this component.

 Theory
 ------